-During the six months ended June 30, 2013, the Company's operations did not generate cashflow.
-Until such time as the Rosario Mine begins generating positive cash flow the Company is reliant on its internal cash reserves and the junior resource capital markets in order to fund its activities.
+During the nine months ended September 30, 2013, the Company's operations did not generate cashflow.
+Until such time as the Rosario Mine begins generating positive cash flow the Company is reliant on its internal cash reserves and the resource capital markets in order to fund its activities.